thefzn/autochecker/README.md

 - Doesn't notity when your credentials are invalid.
 - Doesn't have an interface.

+### The variation
+The actions won't be triggered at the provided time, but a span of time will be created and the actions will trigger randomly at some point:

+Let's say you setup your arrival at 8:00am and a variation of 10mins, your ARRIVAL action will trigger at some point between 7:50am and 8:10am.
+There's more chances of actions getting triggered before the scheduled time.

 ### Installation
 #####Clone the repo
 ```git clone https://github.com/thefzn/autochecker.git```